andersen-lab/outbreak-local-documentation/docs/source/index.rst

 Welcome to Outbreak Local's Documentation!
 ==========================================

-Outbreak.info Local is an offshoot project from `Outbreak.info <https://outbreak.info/>`_, which originated in the Su, Wu, and Andersen labs at Scripps Research.
-The goal of Outbreak.info Local is to allow researchers to use the outbreak.info visualizations for genomic variants to explore SARS-CoV-2 data from customizable data sources.
+Outbreak.network local build is an offshoot project from `Outbreak.info <https://outbreak.info/>`_, which originated in the Su, Wu, and Andersen labs at Scripps Research.
+The goal of Outbreak.network local build is to allow researchers to use the outbreak.info visualizations for genomic variants to explore SARS-CoV-2 data from customizable data sources.

 Using `Tornado <https://www.tornadoweb.org/en/stable/>`_,  and `ElasticSearch <https://www.elastic.co/>`_ users can turn their sequnces in to a website and api for original data analysis.
 The process is dockerized to make it as simple as possible.

+You can view the list of current local builds `here <https://outbreak.network/>`_.

 How it Works Overview
 ----------------------